AnyVM-Tech/AnyGPT/apps/api/README.md

 *   API keys are managed in `keys.json` (filesystem) or Redis.
 *   User tiers and their associated rate limits (RPS, RPM, RPD) and provider score preferences are defined in `tiers.json`.
 *   The `generalAuthMiddleware` in `server.ts` handles initial API key validation, and specific middlewares in provider routes (`openai.ts`, etc.) or admin routes (`admin.ts`) enforce authentication and authorization.
+*   `GET /v1/keys/me` returns usage and tier info for the current key (validates the key even if token usage is exhausted).
 *   Default admin users can be auto-created using the `DEFAULT_ADMIN_USER_ID` and `DEFAULT_ADMIN_API_KEY` environment variables.

 ## Logging & Monitoring